jmashuque/openmw-batch-script-android-windows/README.md

 <h2>Usage:</h2>

-<br>For default function, firstly you need your updated android openmw.cfg ready.
+For default function, firstly you need your updated android openmw.cfg ready.
 Just place the file, as well as the folders for openmw-validator, OMWLLF and DeltaPlugin, in the same folder as runme.bat, then go into the batch file and change the following values:

 <li>folderData = location of Data Files folder on android</li>
 <li>replaceData = location of Data Files folder on windows</li>